Error-Robust Retrieval for Chinese Spelling Check: Related Works

-CSC task has achieved great improvements in recent years.
+\paragraph{Chinese Spelling Check} CSC has received wide attention over the past decades.
+Early work \citep{mangu1997automatic,jiang2012rule} used manually designed rules to correct the errors.
+After that, methods based on statistical language models also made some progress \citep{yu2014chinese}.
+With the development of deep learning and pretrained language model has achieved great improvements in recent years.
 FASpell \citep{hong2019faspell} applied BERT as a denoising autoencoder for CSC.
 Soft-Masked BERT \citep{zhang2020spelling} chose to combine a Bi-GRU based detection network and a BERT based correction network.

-In recent times, many studies have attempted to introduce phonetic and graphic information into CSC models.
-SpellGCN was proposed to employ graph convolutional network on pronunciation and shape similarity graphs. \citet{nguyen2020domain} employed TreeLSTM to get hierarchical character embeddings as graphic information.
-REALISE \citep{xu2021read} used Transformer \citep{vaswani2017attention} and ResNet5 \citep{he2016deep} to capture phonetic and graphic information separately.
+In recent times, many studies have attempted to introduce phonetic and morphologic information into CSC models.
+SpellGCN was proposed to employ graph convolutional network on pronunciation and shape similarity graphs. \citet{nguyen2020domain} employed TreeLSTM to get hierarchical character embeddings as morphologic information.
+REALISE \citep{xu2021read} used Transformer \citep{vaswani2017attention} and ResNet5 \citep{he2016deep} to capture phonetic and morphologic information separately.
 In this respect，PLOME \citep{liu2021plome} chose to apply the GRU \citep{bahdanau2014neural} to encode pinyin and strokes sequence.
-PHMOSpell \citep{huang2021phmospell} derived phonetic and graphic information from multi-modal pre-trained models including Tacotron2 and VGG19.
+PHMOSpell \citep{huang2021phmospell} derived phonetic and morphologic information from multimodal pretrained models.